nsbajaj/BTS630_Project/README.md

  * Javascript Validation for forms
  * All the user will be able to manage their accounts
  * Debug Agreement checkbox at registration.
+ * Adding Product (for seller & admin), Approving Product (for admin) and Viewing Product (for buyers) features will be available

 ### Completed:
  * Javascripts validates the form.